Brucellosis

 Occurrence

 Brucella melitensis and Brucella abortus are common in domestic and farm animals worldwide with regional differences.
 In 2018, an outbreak caused by B . melitensis was reported in a cattle herd in Upper Austria.
 B. suis (Biovar 2) is rarely detected in domestic pigs and humans in Europe.
-A disease outbreak was last detected in a breeding sow herd in Upper Austria in 2017.
-B. canis was first detected in Austria as a miscarriage pathogen in dogs in 2010 in a poodle breeding farm in Upper Austria.
+Disease outbreaks were last detected in 2017 and 2024 in breeding sow farms in Upper Austria.
+B. canis was first detected in Austria in 2010 as an abortus pathogen in dogs on a poodle breeding farm in Upper Austria.

 Pathogen reservoir